Code-Institute-Submissions/JUST-GYM/README.md

 ### **SCOPE**

-* The scope of the Just Gym website is to provide both potential clients and existing clients with the necessary information which could potentially lead to a new member and/or providing quality information which overall makes the user happy.
+* The scope of the Just Gym website is to provide both potential clients and existing clients with the necessary information which could potentially lead to a new member joining Just Gym and/or providing quality information to ensure the user is fully informed.

 ---
 ### **STRUCTURE**